palashsarkar18/opening-hours/README.md

 * The `dacite` module takes care of data type errors in JSON.
 * Processing steps are similar to what has been used here to convert the proposed JSON data to human-readable opening hours.
-* The attributes for `OpeningHours` dataclass remains the same in the same oder monday/tuesday/.../saturday/sunday.
+* The attributes for `OpeningHours` dataclass remains in the same oder monday/tuesday/.../saturday/sunday.
     * This takes care of an unordered JSON data.
     * [PEP 520](https://www.python.org/dev/peps/pep-0520/) preserves class attribute definition order.